gumroad/shortest/README.md

 You can find example tests in the [`examples`](./examples) directory.

+### CI setup

+You can run Shortest in your CI/CD pipeline by running tests in headless mode.
+Make sure to add your Anthropic API key to your CI/CD pipeline secrets.

 ### GitHub 2FA login setup

-Shortest currently supports login using Github 2FA.
+Shortest supports login using GitHub 2FA.
 For GitHub authentication tests:

 1. Go to your repository settings
 2. Navigate to "Password and Authentication"